 From the 1950s the avant-garde artist Jay DeFeo (1929-1989) was a member of a vibrant bohemian community of artists, musicians, poets and writers based in San Francisco.
 Best known today for her magisterial painting titled The Rose (1958-1966), which the artist described as ‘a marriage between painting and sculpture’, over the course of her long career DeFeo experimented widely, and intensely, with a range of unorthodox materials, exploring the parameters and expansive limits of painting, sculpture, drawing, collage, photocopies and photography.

-This one-day conference brings together brings together a group of scholars based in the United States, Europe, and the UK, to discuss the work of DeFeo, shedding light on aspects of her work from a range of new perspectives.
-Speakers include: Lucy Bradnock (University of Nottingham), Sophie Dannenmuller (Independent), Judith Delfiner (Editor-in-Chief Perspective, INHA, Paris), Pia Gottschaller (The Courtauld Institute of Art, Suzanne Hudson (University of Southern California), Catherine Spencer (University of St Andrews), and Francesca Wilmott (The Courtauld Institute of Art).
+This one-day conference brings together a group of scholars based in the United States, Europe, and the UK, to discuss the work of DeFeo, shedding light on aspects of her work from a range of new perspectives.
+Speakers include Lucy Bradnock (Associate Professor University of Nottingham), Judith Delfiner (Associate Professor of Contemporary Art History, Paris Nanterre University), Pia Gottschaller (Senior Lecturer, The Courtauld), Suzanne Hudson (Associate Professor of Art History and Fine Arts, University of Southern California), Corey Keller (Curator of Photography and Acting Department Head, Photography, San Francisco Museum of Modern Art), Joy Mazurek (Assistant Scientist, Getty Conservation Institute), and Catherine Spencer (Lecturer, University of St Andrews).